 Last but certainly not least is this final step – knowing if your strategy works.
 It’s important to track your metrics to understand the success of your SEO strategy overall.
 It also helps when trying to identify possible areas for improvement.
 Measuring SEO success means tracking data relating to links, engagement and traffic.

 There are scores of web analytics tools out there to help you keep track and measure your content’s success.
 We’re big fans of using Google Analytics to track website traffic and Ahrefs or Semrush for monitoring keyword rankings.
-We’ve made some videos to highlight how to use these tools to your best advantage below.

 If you write a stack of blogs or build a tonne of links overnight it won’t look natural and Google won’t reward you.
 You have to be committed to making SEO a long, sustained effort in order to get real results.

 Be in it for the long haul.
 Don’t be alarmed if it takes a few months to start seeing results, it usually does!
 Good things come to those who wait, and that includes website traffic and top rankings.

 If your strategy involves targeting super high volume / competitive keywords and it’s not quite working out, try going for lower volume keywords.
 Often, ranking a site following Google’s guidelines takes time.
 A long time, in fact.

 Work your way up to the ‘big dogs’ gradually.
 Keep your head up and with a little bit of strategy and a lot of dedication you’ll get there.

 The search engine landscape is constantly evolving.
 Part of your strategy should involve making time to stay on top of current trends and best practices.

 We’re always interested in helping businesses increase their search visibility, bring in more visitors and in turn, reach higher conversions and sales.
 Have some questions?
 Our SEO experts would be happy to lend a hand.